David Whitmer: Role in the early Latter Day Saint movement

 Whitmer and his family were among the earliest adherents to the Latter Day Saint movement.
 Whitmer first heard of Mormonism and the golden plates in 1828 when he made a business trip to Palmyra, New York, and talked with his friend Oliver Cowdery, who believed that there "must be some truth to the matter".
-Whitmer was the first in his family to come into contact with the Book of Mormon.
 Cowdery continued to write Whitmer letters concerning the matter, which Whitmer then shared with his parents and siblings.
 One of Cowdery's letters inquired as to whether the Whitmers would be willing to provide the Smiths with lodging and a place to complete the translation of the Book of Mormon.
 The family agreed, and Joseph Smith, his wife, Emma Smith, and Cowdery came to the Whitmer farm to live on June 1, 1829.
 The translation was completed about a month later.

 Book of Mormon witness

 Whitmer was baptized in June 1829, nearly a year prior to the formal organization of the Church of Christ.
 During that same month, Whitmer said that he, along with Smith and Cowdery, saw an angel present the golden plates in a vision.
 Martin Harris reported that he experienced a similar vision with Smith later in the day.
 Evidence places this event near Whitmer's father's home in Fayette, New York, on June 28, 1829.
 Later, in an 1878 testimony, Whitmer claimed to have seen a light, "not like the light of the sun, nor like that of a fire, but more glorious and beautiful".
 He then went on to describe a table appearing with the golden plates, the Urim and Thummim, and other objects referenced in the Book of Mormon narrative.
 Whitmer continued: "I heard the voice of the Lord, as distinctly as I ever heard anything in my life, declaring that the records of the plates of the Book of Mormon were translated by the gift and power of God."
 Whitmer, Cowdery, and Harris signed a joint statement declaring their testimony to the reality of the vision.
 The statement was published in the first edition of the Book of Mormon and has been included in nearly every subsequent edition.

-Whitmer later said that Smith had received a revelation that Hiram Page and Cowdery would sell the copyright of the Book of Mormon in Toronto.
-After Page and Cowdery returned from Canada empty handed, Whitmer asked Smith why they had been unsuccessful, and Smith received another revelation "through the stone" that "some revelations are of God: some revelations are of men: and some revelations are of the devil."